DanJecu/meal-sharing-app/README.md

 ## Description

-This is a full-stack web application built with Express.js, React, and PostgreSQL.
+This is a full-stack web application built with Typescript, Express.js, React, and PostgreSQL.

 It was created as an individual project task for [Hack Your Future](https://github.com/HackYourFuture-CPH) Denmark's curriculum.